foundersandcoders/old-coursebook/patterns/week4/redisReadme.md

 ## When to use Redis?

 - Caching - because of its speed.
-Redis can store any size of string, it can store any content you need to serve in your app; from simple components to entire pages
+Redis can store huge string sizes and can store any content you need to serve in your app; from simple components to entire pages

 - List online people in a chat application the list of people/devices that are connected changes frequently (as people join/leave).